 Read moreHairong Li is a professor of advertising, faculty associate of the Center for Business and Social Analytics, and core faculty of Asian Studies Center, Michigan State University.

-Dar Meshi investigates how our brains process socially communicated information.
+Dar Meshi investigates the maladaptive, problematic use of social media.
 He earned his B.S. in biology from the University of California at Los Angeles, and his Ph.D. from Columbia University in New York.
 After his Ph.D., Dar spent some time in New York working at advertising agencies like Ogilvy and Mather.

 Dimitar Deliyski, a pioneer and international leader in the field of voice and speech disorders, is chair of the Department of Communicative Sciences and Disorders.

-Winson Peng (Ph.D., City University of Hong Kong) is an Associate Professor of the Department of Communication, Michigan State University.
+Winson Peng (Ph.D., City University of Hong Kong) is a Professor in the Department of Communication at Michigan State University.

-Maryam Naghibolhosseini is Assistant Professor in the Department of Communicative Sciences and Disorders and the director of AVAH Lab.
+Maryam Naghibolhosseini is Associate Professor in the Department of Communicative Sciences and Disorders and the director of AVAH Lab.

 Dr. Sherry teaches a variety of courses on the effects of mass media at the undergraduate and graduate level